Movatterモバイル変換

 Mike Quackenbush[8]

-Charles Edward Betts (born March 8, 1986)[8] is an Americanprofessional wrestler and formeramateur wrestler.
-He is signed toWWE, where he performs on theRawbrand under thering nameChad Gable, and is the leader of the stableAmerican Made.
-He is a four-timetag team champion in WWE.
+Charles Edward Betts (born March 8, 1986) is an Americanprofessional wrestler and formeramateur wrestler.
+He has been signed toWWE since 2013[update] where he performs on theRawbrand under thering nameChad Gable.
+He also originally portrayed the maskedluchadorEl Grande Americano until his injury.

 Early life

-Charles Edward Betts was born inSaint Michael, Minnesota.[8]
-He is a graduate ofNorthern Michigan University.[9]
-He received his master's degree fromFull Sail University in October 2021.[10]
+Charles Edward Betts was born on March 8, 1986 inSaint Michael, Minnesota.
+He is a graduate ofNorthern Michigan University.[10]
+He received his master's degree fromFull Sail University in October 2021.[11]

 Amateur wrestling career